New York Comic Con: A Beginner’s Guide

 I briefly touched on this before, but it’s important, so I’ll go a little more in depth.
 There is a food court on the lower level of the Javits with quite a few food options.
 There are also a couple of places in the Crystal Palace to grab a quick bite, including two Starbucks.
 For the past several years, there have been “fandom” food trucks just outside the convention center.
 However, the food is NOT cheap – even the drinks in the vending machines are $4 – so I’d recommend bringing your own.

 The Javits allows outside food, so I always bring my own with me.
 If you’re coming in early, search Google for grocery stores near where you’re staying and grab some essentials.
 (My standard con food is peanut butter sandwich, Goldfish crackers, fruit snacks, beef jerky, and protein bar.)
 Depending on where you’re coming from, you’ll probably pass by a deli on your way to the con in the morning, so you can duck in and pick up something there.
-The Duane Reade on 8th and 34th (near Penn Station) has things like sandwiches and salads that are ready to go.

 There is seating available in the food court and sporadically in the Crystal Palace, but it’s not uncommon to see people sitting on the floor, on the stairs, or on the curb outside (weather permitting).
 Basically, sit wherever you find the space, so long as you’re not in the way.

-If you need a break from the con, or if you want dinner on your way out, Hudson Yards is now open and features a variety of restaurants.
+If you need a break from the con, or if you want dinner on your way out, Hudson Yards features a variety of restaurants.
 Also, if you walk a couple blocks up to 10th Ave or 9th Ave, there are plenty of relatively inexpensive restaurants for you to choose from.
 NYC is a city of food.
 There are literally thousands of restaurants.
 You will be able to find something you like.

 Getting to the Javits